theirc/airbel/src/_studies/social-emotional-learning-kernels-in-northeast-nigeria-contextualization-implementation-research-and-impact-research.md

     link:
     publication_type:
 ---

+The project is led by the International Rescue Committee (IRC) and the EASEL Lab at Harvard University, in partnership with Nigerian educators and government officials in Borno and Yobe states.
+The overall purpose of the project is to improve learning outcomes for students in Northeast Nigeria.
+The contextualization and implementation research phases of the project are complete.&nbsp;

 ## Why Social Emotional Learning (SEL)?

 Social emotional learning (SEL) includes knowledge and skills that enable students to focus attention, demonstrate self-control, resolve conflicts peacefully, understand feelings, and get along with peers.
 Social and emotional skills are important for success in school and life (Jones, McGarrah, & Kahn, 2019).
 Research indicates that high-quality SEL programs in school can lead to higher grades, better mental health outcomes, and improved wellbeing for both students and teachers (Durlak et al, 2011; Oliveira et al, 2021).
 SEL programs can also protect children from some of the negative effects of toxic stress, by helping teachers create a safe and supportive learning environment, and by teaching specific skills and strategies that help children process emotions in healthy ways and build positive relationships (Jones & Kahn, 2017).&nbsp;